Fornite winner Bugha doesn't even make the top 10, while Dota 2 dominates all

 Each tournament is specific to a game, and recently many games have surfaced which bring alongside their tournament offering cash prizes to those who perform extraordinarily during the tournament.
 Let's take a look at the top paying games.

 - Dota 2: It is a combination of RTS including perspective and a heavy requirement of tactics and team co-ordination and RPG including itemization and levelling up.
 The game has contributed approximately $219.1M, with the largest tournament, The International, itself having a prize pool of $34,330,068.

 - Counter-Strike: Global Offensive: It is a multiplayer first-person shooting game and the fourth game in the Counter-Strike series.
 It has been a contributor of $87.1M.

-- Fortnite: Not long behind is Fortnite.
-The #1 Grossing Battle Royale game, which in its short tenure of only 3 years was able to shape shift the entire esports industry and revolutionize it.
+- Fortnite: Not far behind is Fortnite.
+The #1 grossing Battle Royale game, which, in its short tenure of only three years was able to shapeshift the entire esports industry and revolutionize it.
 Fortnite contributed one of the largest, and the most viewed Tournaments in esports history: Fortnite World Cup.
-It has contributed a total of $84.1M which includes Fortnite World Cup’s huge Prize Pool of $30,000,000 and several other in-game events.
+It has contributed a total of $84.1M which includes Fortnite World Cup’s huge prize pool of $30,000,000 and several other in-game events.

 - League of Legends: It is a multiplayer online battle arena video game and has contributed $73.1M.

 - Starcraft 2: Wings of Liberty: It is a science fiction real-time strategy, and is one the major contributors in the esports industry with a value of approximately $32M in contributions.